proofrock/fileway/README.md

 # 🚠 fileway v0.4.1

+## tl;dr

+`fileway` is a web service that allow an user to upload a file, and another to download it at the same time.
+Neither party accesses the other's system, both contact a third server - where `fileway` is installed.
+Both upload and download can be made using a browser or the commandline.

+Think `scp` but the parties do not need to access each other system and it's web-enabled.
+Think WeTransfer™, but online, shell-enabled and without storing anything on the third server.

+## Overview

 `fileway` is a client/server application that accepts an upload of a single file; it blocks the upload until a download is initiated, then processes the upload and sends the data to the downloading client.
 It can be used to transfer files from a server to another, if the two servers don't easily "see" each other, by being installed to a third server (on the internet) that they both see.

 ![Sequence diagram](resources/seq_diagram.png)